Introduction to Salmon Chowder

 What type of salmon is best for chowder?

-Wild-caught salmon varieties like sockeye and coho are preferred for their taste and texture, but farmed salmon is also suitable and often more accessible.
+Wild-caught sockeye or coho are great for taste and texture, but farmed salmon works too and is easier to find.

 Conclusion